singnet/dev-portal/docs/concepts/rfai.md

 ---

-The Request for AI portal is a platform that allows any member of the community to make requests for AI services to be published on the SingularityNET Registry.
-These requests are backed by AGI tokens, which are transferred to the developer who submits a valid solution for the request.
+The Request for AI Portal (RFAI) lets users make requests for AI services that they would like to see built and deployed onto the SingularityNET Network.
+Users can back requests with AGI tokens as a reward for having a service developed or as a pledge to make use of the service once it goes live.
+The AGI tokens are transferred to the developer who submits a valid solution for the request.
+The RFAI portal fosters the community by enabling users to incentivize developers to publish services.

-## Request for AI Service
+## Requesting for an AI Service

-* Anyone should be able to request for a service in the Web Portal;
-* Requester can back on the Service Request;
-* Service Request details will be available in IPFS and the hash will be in BlockChain Contract;
+* Any request for an AI service should be back by AGI tokens.
+* Requests should be detailed enough to allow discussion and development and should be in the form of a github pull requests to repo.
+You can view the template for the request here
-* There is an expiry for the Service Request;
+* Provide an expiry date for the request.
+Meaning the date post which you can withdraw your funds if no submission has been made
-* When a new requested is created it will be in a Open State until foundation is Approved;
-* Requester can extend the request only when it is not approved means in Open state.
+* A request created will need to be approved by the foundation before it shows up for everybody

+## Backing an AI Service
+* In order to request for an AI service, you need to back it with AGI tokens
+* You first need to transfer tokens to the RFAI escrow from the Account tab.
+This is a two step process
+    * Approve the number of tokens to deposit
+    * Deposit the tokens
+* You are now set to request for an AI service or back any approved request

 ## Request Approval

-* Request will be approved by any member from Foundation which is managed in the Contract;
-* Once approved request state changes to approved and available to accept the submissions;
-* During approval foundation needs to provide following details:
-  * Submission duration in blocknumbers;
-  * Evaluation duration in blocknumbers;
-  * Expiration duration in case of any change from the expiration provide by the requester.

-## Back the Request
+* The foundation will review all requests and will approve them.
+In general we look for
+    * Clear problem description
+    * Relevant problem which if solved will help the community
+    * Quantitative evaluation criteria

-* Anyone can back into the request when the request is approved by the foundation;
+* Once approved the request is visible for all on the portal
-* Backing will be accepted for a non expired request until evaluation completed;
-* Even foundation members can also back into the request.

-## Proposal or Solution Submission
+## Solution Submission

-* Anyone can submit the solution for a given request which is ready to accept the submissions;
-* Solution are accepted only during the submission phase as provide by the foundation.
+* All submissions are evaluated by the SingularityNet foundation to ensure that the acceptance criteria as specified in the request is met and the problem is solved for.
+* The submission should include the github repo of your code
+* The submission should be signed using the same address used to publish the service.
+This is an important step to ensure that you are the owner of the service.
+* The submission is evaluated as follows
+*  The specified acceptance criteria in the request must be met
+    *  Any performance metrics specified against provided test datasets should be met
+    * Submission should be a service deployed on the SingularityNet platform

-## Voting a Solution
+## Voting for a Solution

-* Foundation will vote to shortlist the submissions;
+  * Foundation will vote to shortlist the submissions
-* Backers can vote to any submission not only to shortlisted ones;
+  * Users backing the service request can vote for any submission (not just the shortlisted ones)
-* Right now only backers in the respective request can vote for the submission;
+  * Only the users who are backing a service request can vote for the submission
   * Validation of the solution will be performed offline.
-Solution will be available as part of Marketplace.

-## Claims
+## Claiming tokens for a submission

-* Claims can be done only after the evaluation;
+  * Claims can be done only after the evaluation period and before the expiry period
-* Solution submitter can claim any time before expiry of the request;
+  * Solution submitter can claim any time before expiry of the request
-* Claims will be calculated based on the votes from backers;
+  * Claims will be caluculated based on the votes from backing users
-* In case if there is no votes from backers, foundation votes are considered;
+      * In case if there is no votes from any backing user, foundation votes are considered
-* Claims will be distributed based on the number of votes either by backers or by foundation members;
+  * Claims will be distributed based on the number of votes either by backing users or by foundation members
-* Foundation member pledged amount will be distributed as per the respective member shortlisting.

-## Reclaim Pledge
+## Reclaiming Tokens

-* Backers can reclaim the pledged amount only when the request is expired;
+  * AGI tokens used to back a service request can be reclaimed by the backer after the service request is expired
-* No solution submitter can claim when the request is expired.

-## Close Request
+## Closing a Request

-* Only foundation can forcible close the request even after the approval;
+  * Only fondation can close a request.
-* Pledges will be given back to the respective backers of the request;
+  * AGI Tokens used for backing will be returned to the backers
-* Request status will changed to Closed.
+  * Request status will change to Closed